LimanGit/limangit.github.io/README.md

-# git.limanop.cloudns.cl
+# git.liman.fr.to
-A website to showcase my projects.
+A website about myself and to showcase my projects.

+© Liman 2024